drocheam/optrace/docs/source/details/matrix_analysis.rst

    * - :math:`D`
      - angular scaling

-Zero matrix elements, as described in :numref:`TMA_zero_elements`, are of particularly importance, giving us cases of imaging and focussing.
+Zero matrix elements, as described in :numref:`TMA_zero_elements`, hold particular importance as they indicate specific cases of imaging and focusing.

 .. _TMA_zero_elements: